Posts in category ”Travel”

 Found 232 hits, currently showing 21-30.

-Looking for Westeros in Girona
+Looking for dragons in Lesotho

-Looking for Westeros in Girona
+Looking for dragons in Lesotho

-Girona feels like an overlooked city, simply passed by many on their way to and from Barcelona.
+Girona feels like an overlooked city, simply passed by many on their way to Barcelona.
 I did this myself a decade ago, but this time I will do my best to explore the streets and alleys of this gem in northeastern Spain.

 Continue reading